oliverroick/oliverroick.net/src/_posts/2020-11-16-when-to-refactor.md

 image: thoughts
 category: writing
 body_id: blog
 description: Is there ever a good time for refactoring?
+Yes — the time is now.
 ---

 It depends on who you ask.